Home / Flowers / 9 Flowers That Represent Change

 Calla lilies are often used to celebrate a new birth or a wedding anniversary because they signify “change.”

+The calla lily is a flower that blooms in the spring.
 The calla lily is a popular flower for wedding bouquets because of its beautiful simplicity and historical significance.

 People have always liked these flowers because their petals are white and soft, and they have lovely personalities.